 Skip to contents

-Generates a scatter plot of observed values versus fitted values from a linear model, with optional prediction intervals and identification of outlier points.
+Generates a scatter plot of fitted values versus observed values from a linear model, with identification of outlier points and optional prediction interval.
 The plot includes a reference line y = x for assessing linearity.

 Usage